 Issues that are determined to be outside the scope of the SCP-AC will be referred to the appropriate group(s) for discussion and resolution.

 Advise and assist the SCP with needed policies and procedures in its researching, planning and implementing of SCP records.

-Assist the SCP as necessary in meeting goals and timelines assigned by CDC and/or HOTS.
+Assist the SCP as necessary in meeting goals and timelines assigned by Joint Steering Committee for Shared Collections (JSC).

 Identify and consider all UC campuses’ interests and preferences by communicating on issues and soliciting input as appropriate.

 Draft cataloging guidelines for new formats or cataloging changes, integrating them into the overall guidelines for cataloging.

 Resolve ad hoc requests for guidance from the SCP catalogers.